 On The West Wing, Josh Lyman's assistant Donna (Betty) falls for him, while Josh (Archie) falls for political loose cannon Amy Gardner(Veronica).
 However, Josh is also a clueless Genius Ditz who has no idea that Donna is in love with him and is in denial about his own feelings, so he has absolutely no reservations about courting Amy, thereby making poor Donna's plight even worse.

-Victorious: Has Beck (Archie), his long-term girlfriend Jade (Betty) and the popular Tori (Veronica).
+Victorious: Beck (Archie), his long-term girlfriend Jade (Betty) and the popular Tori (Veronica).
 Played with in that Jade is more 'dangerous' while Tori is sweet-natured.
 But the two years Jade and Beck have been together pushes Jade firmly into Betty territory.
 (Especially as Tori is an exotic new student, who everyone adores and Jade is more of a loner).
-Apart from a brief break up, and almost kiss with Tori, Beck remains committed to Jade and they end the series still together, happy and in love
+Apart from a brief break up, and Almost Kiss with Tori, Beck remains committed to Jade and they end the series still together, happy and in love.

 In the early seasons of Smallville in a gender-switched version, Lana is Archie with Clark as Betty and Whitney as Veronica even though Lana didn't want Whitney because he was a great football star and couldn't seem to see just how dangerous he was.